shubhambansaltarento/microStructureDemo/README.md

 run ``npm install``
-now to build library run ``ng build --project=cokreat-lib --watch`` to run sourcing portal in another terminal run `` npm run start:sourcing``
+now to build library run ``ng build --project=cokreat-lib --watch`` to run sourcing portal in another terminal run `` npm run start:sourcing`` run ``npm run start:contribute`` in another terminal to run contribute project

 ## Development server

-Run `ng serve` for a dev server.
-Navigate to `http://localhost:4200/`.
+Navigate to for sourcing `http://localhost:4201/`.
+The application will automatically reload if you change any of the source files.

+Navigate to for contribute `http://localhost:4202/`.
 The application will automatically reload if you change any of the source files.
 ## Code scaffolding

 Run `ng generate component component-name` to generate a new component.
 You can also use `ng generate directive|pipe|service|class|guard|interface|enum|module`.